 - Pool table

 - Shopping / markets

 Brussels is an easy city to navigate and there's enough to keep restless kids occupied for a long weekend, from museums to parks to the famous Manneken Pis statue.
 And of course there are frites, chocolat and waffle vans on every street corner…

 Made in Louise has few specific facilities for families, but it's so comfortable and well organised that staying here with children is a breeze.
 The Made in Bar & Market is very handy, too.

-There are 3 family Executive rooms (5 and 65), which have an additional single bed and space for a further rollaway bed; all other Executive rooms sleep 3 easily.
+There are 3 family Executive rooms with an additional single bed, so they sleep 3 in total.
 Split-level Room 65 is the largest in the hotel and its single bed is in a separate little room under the eaves.
 A baby cot can be added to all Charming and Executive rooms, and nearly all Charming and Executive rooms have bathtubs.